Roasted Butterflied Turkey Breast with Chestnut Sausage + Stuffing

-4# Turkey breast, boned and butterflied, skin on
+4 pound Turkey breast, boned and butterflied, skin on

 8 Tablespoons butter, cut into 1 Tablespoon pats